 It’s been nearly a week and people are still talking about Miley Cyrus.
 Her performance last Sunday at the 2013 VMAs raised as many questions as it did eyebrows: Are the VMAs racist?
 What does the proliferation of ratchetness say about our society?
-Is Miley the Marx of our generation?
-Wait, how old did you say 2Chainz was?!
-Keep in mind, this is an event where Grimes and Kathleen Hannah talk feminism during the pre-show while Miley fingerblasts herself with a party hand later in the same timeslot.
-(Meanwhile, somewhere in Calabasas, Kris Jenner is kicking herself for not having thought of it first. . .)
-It’s also an event on MTV, which has won the award for most irrelevant network for like a decade straight.
-If you’re searching for meaning or substance from this donkey show, the joke’s on you.
+Is Miley the Madonna of our generation?
+Wait, how old did you say 2Chainz was?
+Remember, this is an event where Grimes and Kathleen Hannah talk feminism during the preshow while Miley fingerblasts herself with a foam hand in the next timeslot.
+(Meanwhile…somewhere in Calabasas, Kris Jenner is kicking herself for not having thought of it first.)
+It’s also an event on MTV, which has won every award for most irrelevant network for like a decade straight.
+If you’re searching for substance or meaning from this donkey show, joke’s on you.

-In my previous post, I mentioned how Beyonce, Shakira and Britney Spears all look like the same person: a working class Venus with a microwaveable complexion, mermaid hair and petit bourgeois aspirations.
-McWhorter, meanwhile, points to the casting of Brandy in a recent TV adaptation of Cinderella and the distinctively “negroid” quality of Spears’ choreography to describe to what Leon Wynter has called the “browning” of American culture.
-Notably, the trend goes both ways; white people “act black,” but black people also take on roles traditionally reserved for whites in the collective consciousness.
-This is the hard-won triumph of the civil rights movement, or as Quentin Crisp would have it, the indifferent triumph of the passage of time.
-But there’s a more sinister side to progress: this new moral neutrality has infiltrated all aspects of modern life and made an enemy of critique, so that unsubscribing from the narratives of forced multiculturalism and permissive pansexuality is automatically seen as a reactionary position.
-Thus, equality remains purely symbolic, continuing to operate on the surface level of images and their signifiers.
-The mechanics haven’t changed because, need I say, it’s in the interest of the ruling class that they don’t.
+In a previous post, I mentioned how Beyoncé, Shakira and Britney Spears all look like the same person: a blue-collar Venus with a microwave complexion, mermaid tresses and a bourgeois penchant for acquisitiveness.
+McWhorter, meanwhile, points to the casting of Brandy in a recent TV adaptation of Cinderella and the distinctively “negroid” quality of Spears’ choreography to support what Leon Wynter has called the “browning” of American culture.
+Characteristically, the trend goes both ways; white people “act black,” but black people also take on roles traditionally associated with whites.
+This is the hard-won triumph of the civil rights movement or, as Quentin Crisp would have it, the indifferent triumph of the passage of time.
+But there’s a more sinister side to progress: the new moral neutrality has infiltrated all aspects of modern life and made an enemy of critique, so that unsubscribing from narratives of forced multiculturalism and permissive pansexuality is automatically seen as a kind of prudery.
+By this logic, all criticisms of liberalism are conservative and any judgment makes you a “hater.”
+In this climate of intellectual atrophy, equality remains purely symbolic, operating as it does on the most superficial level of appearances.
+But the mechanics of oppression haven’t changed because, need I say, it’s in the interest of the establishment that they don’t.
 On the bright side, everyone gets to keep their moral alibi.
-Enter the vanguard of poor taste.